rsippl/pro-react-16/README.md

 ## Changes and Additions

 My fork focuses on code cleanup and on using newer features (like hooks) which weren't used in the book.
+These additions are a byproduct of my learning process, I'm adding them here in case they might be useful to someone out there.

 I'm using `yarn`, but you can also use `npm` instead.